chris-martin/bricks/in/posts/2017-05-10-loc/post.md

    exception.

-In other words, providing a partial function that might be more convenient in some cases is fine, but don't *force* a user of your API to use a partial function.
+In other words, providing a partial function that might be more convenient in some cases is fine, but don’t *force* a user of your API to use a partial function.

 ## `Area`

-An `Area` is conceptually a set of `Span`s, so in my first attempt that's exactly how I defined it.
+An `Area` is conceptually a set of `Span`s, so in my first attempt that’s exactly how I defined it.

 ```haskell
 newtype Area = Area (Set Span)
 ```

-Unfortunately I couldn't manage to write reasonably efficient union and difference operations with this representation.
-Here's what I ended up with
+Unfortunately I couldn’t manage to write reasonably efficient union and difference operations with this representation.
+Here’s what I ended up with
 instead:

 ```haskell